ferrous-systems/rust-exercises/exercise-book/src/nrf52/radio-dongle.md

   2  16  0x1209 0x0002 Dongle Loopback          -                 12.0 Mb/s
 ```

-The `loopback` app will log messages over the USB interface.
+The `dongle` app will log messages over the USB interface.
 To display these messages on the host we have provided a cross-platform tool: `cargo xtask serial-term`.

 ❗ Do not use serial terminal emulators like `minicom` or `screen`.
 They use the USB TTY ACM interface in a slightly different manner and may result in data loss.